ozw1z5rd/PicoMite/README.md

 V5.07.05b7

 Fixed bug in PWM n,OFF requiring spurious extra parameter.
-Fixed bug in sound command overdriving the PWM when > 2 channels are used and the volume isn't explicitly specified V5.07.05b6
+Fixed bug in sound command overdriving the PWM when > 2 channels are used and the volume isn't explicitly specified.

 V5.07.05b6